benory/1520s-project-website/documentation/index.markdown

 <a href="https://github.com/benory/1520s-project-scores">The project's Github repository</a>, which hosts Sibelius files, MusicXML files, Humdrum files, and PDFs, can be cloned in terminal by using the following command:

     git clone https://github.com/benory/1520s-project-scores.git

+The metadata used to search on the [browse page](https://1520s-project.org/browse/), as well as dispaly additional information about scores on the work pages, is available [here](https://raw.githubusercontent.com/benory/1520s-project-website/main/_includes/metadata/works.json).

 <br>